Adapter Advanced Settings

 Ignore matching assets from the source if a subsequent asset was seen by the source before the previously fetched asset

-In some cases, Axonius may fetch device information from several different adapter connections of the same adapter type.
+In some cases, Axonius may fetch device information from a number of different adapter connections of the same adapter type.
 The device information from each of those sources may be different due to the last time the device information was updated in that adapter connection ('Last Seen' field).

-• If enabled, all connections for the adapter ignore older device or user data (based on fetched ‘Last Seen’ field) when data for a specific device or user is received from connections of the same adapter type.
+Enable this setting so that all connections for the adapter ignore older device or user data (based on fetched ‘Last Seen’ field) when data for a specific device or user is received from connections of the same adapter.

 For example, if a device named 'Device123' information is fetched from two adapter connections.